After earning their graduate degrees, aspiring teachers head in all kinds of directions depending on what, who and where they want to teach.

-Of the 274 cities reporting data for their teachers, these five earned our best score.
+Of the 274 cities reporting data about their teachers, these five earned our best score.
 Each landed on the list for a variety of reasons.
-More on our methodology below.
+See more on our methodology below.

 1. Salinas, Calif.

 With the country’s highest location quotient, a metric that belies a city’s demand for teachers, Salinas takes the top spot.
 Having the study’s fifth-highest annual average salary, $78,590, for the profession didn’t hurt either.
 Famous author John Steinbeck is required reading in schools here, as is a visit to the National Steinbeck Center on the city’s Main Street.

 Unlike the other four teacher-friendly cities among the top five, Valdosta is 7% more affordable to live in than the average American city.
 Augusta (No. 17), Albany (No. 22) and Warner Robins (No. 24) joined Valdosta as particularly teacher-friendly Georgia cities.
 Located in the extreme southern section of the state, it is home to 10 schools, 650 certified employees and 8,000-plus students.

 Charleston scored well in each of the four metrics we considered, most highly in annual average salary, reporting $68,620, or 54% higher than the study’s average.
 Charleston, which combined with North Charleston and Summerville in its reporting to the Bureau of Labor Statistics, is a two-hour drive southeast of the state capital, Columbia.
 Education programs in the state overall, from kindergarten to college, have received millions of dollars from the South Carolina Education Lottery.

 With the fifth-most teaching positions in the country (7,470), San Diego (and data-reporting partners Carlsbad and San Marcos) finished in our penultimate spot in the pecking order.
 Only Chicago (18,700), New York (12,980), Los Angeles (12,970) and Washington, D.C.
 (7,550) can say they employ more teachers.